a-ast/itinerary/akeneo/akeneo-for-devs.md

-# Akeneo PIM for developers: application stack ND extension points
+# Akeneo PIM for developers: application stack and extension points

 Managing products of your web-shop is often a very challenging task.
 Incomplete or unclean product information, inconsistent attribute data,